 Certificate Issuer applicants that are not actively issuing S/MIME certificates but otherwise meet these membership criteria MAY request to the SMCWG that they be granted an invitation for Associate Member status in accordance with Bylaw 3.1, subject to conditions designated by the SMCWG.

-The SMCWG SHALL allow participation by Interested Parties, as set forth in the Bylaws.

 B. Existing CAB Forum Members seeking to participate in the SMCWG, in accordance to Bylaw 5.3.1(c), MUST formally declare their intent to participate in writing and provide the SMCWG Chair with this declaration and evidence that they meet the criteria set forth above.
 Such Applicants SHALL become Members of the SMCWG as determined by consensus during a SMCWG Meeting or Teleconference, or upon the request of any Member of the SMCWG, by a Ballot among Members of the SMCWG.

-In order to determine the composition of the initial set of SMCWG Members, at least twenty-four (24) hours prior to the initial meeting of the SMCWG, the SMCWG Chair SHALL publish a list of Members seeking to participate who he determines meet the criteria set forth above.
+In order to determine the composition of the initial set of SMCWG Members, at least twenty-four (24) hours prior to the initial meeting of the SMCWG, the SMCWG Chair SHALL publish a list of Members seeking to participate who they determine meet the criteria set forth above.
 As the first order of business at the first meeting of the SMCWG, those organizations on the Chair’s list of proposed, qualifying Members SHALL vote to determine the initial set of SMCWG Members.

-The Chair of the SMCWG SHALL establish a list for declarations of participation and manage it in accordance with the Bylaws, the IPR Policy, and the IPR Policy Agreement.

 4.2.3.
-Ending Working Group Membership
+Suspension and Cessation of Working Group Membership

 Members may resign from the SMCWG at any time.
-Resignation or other termination of membership in the SMCWG does not prevent a Member from potentially having continuing obligations, under the Forum’s IPR Policy or any other document.
+Resignation, suspension, or other termination of membership in the SMCWG does not prevent a Member from potentially having continuing obligations, under the Forum’s IPR Policy or any other document.

-A Certificate Consumer Member’s membership will automatically cease if any of the following become true:
+A Certificate Consumer Member’s membership may be suspended if any of the following become true:

-it stops providing updates for its membership-qualifying software product; and
+it stops providing support for its membership-qualifying software product;

-six (6) months have elapsed since the last such published update.
+its membership-qualifying software product ceases to consume S/MIME certificates;

+it announces an end of life for its membership-qualifying software product and said end of life occurs

 A Certificate Issuer’s membership in the SMCWG may be suspended if any of the following become true: